-To say that I am not an “outdoorsy” person is an understatement.
+To say I’m not an “outdoorsy” person is an understatement.
 I do everything I can to hide from the sun.
 I don’t know how to swim.
 I’m petrified of animals.

 I enjoy the sweet, sweet indoors.
 If it were up to me, I would never run on anything but a treadmill.
 (I suppose it actually is up to me, being that it is my life.)

-Even though I’m not much for the outdoors, I like challenges, interacting with the running community, medals, and I do have the ability to enjoy pretty scenery.
-(I could not get over the views in the Grand Canyon.)
+Even though I’m not much for the outdoors, I like challenges, interacting with the running community, and medals.

-This was a small half marathon, going through a bunch of residential streets.
-It was the first one I’ve been in where I actually saw a runner with his dog in the race!
-As far as I could tell, this was not a service dog – just a man, wearing a number, out for a 13.1 mile run with his dog.
+This was a small half marathon, through a bunch of residential streets.
+It was the first one where I saw a runner with his dog in the race!
+As far as I could tell, this was not a service dog – just a man, wearing a number, out for a 13.1 mile run with his pet.